 What is palliative care?

 Palliative care is specialized medical care that provides an extra layer of support to patients with serious illnesses, including patients who are undergoing aggressive treatment.
 It focuses on providing patients with relief from the symptoms, pain and stresses associated with serious illness.
-The goal is to improve quality of life for a patient, family and caregivers.
+The goal is to improve overall quality of life for patients, families and caregivers.

 Is palliative care the same as hospice care?

-No. Palliative care is available to all patients and their families at any stage of a serious illness and while patients continue to undergo curative or aggressive treatment.
-Hospice offers a comprehensive package of services to patients whose goals focus on comfort.
+No. Palliative care is available to all patients and their families at any stage of a serious illness and is often provided for patients as they undergo aggressive and curative treatments.
+Hospice offers a comprehensive package of services to patients with a prognosis of six month or less and whose goals are focus on comfort.

 What additional services does hospice offer?

-Hospice provides home visits by a comprehensive team of providers including a physician, nurse, social worker, chaplain, home health aide and volunteer.
-Hospice care is available in any setting, including in a dedicated hospice inpatient unit.
-Hospice also provides medications, durable medical equipment and a 24-hour call center for crises and questions.
+Hospice provides home visits by a comprehensive team of providers including a physician, nurse, social worker, chaplain, home health aide and volunteers.
+Hospice care is available in many settings, depending on the individual patient needs.
+Most patients receive hospice care at home, but others have hospice care while staying in a nursing facility or spend brief periods of time in a dedicated hospice inpatient unit.
+Hospice also provides medications, durable medical equipment, bereavement support and a 24-hour call center for urgent assistance and questions.

 Who needs palliative care services?

 Palliative care is appropriate for patients at any age and at any stage of a serious or chronic illness.
-For example, palliative care is available to patients with cancer, heart disease, stroke, renal disease, Alzheimer's disease and many other illnesses.
+For example, palliative care can be made available to patients with cancer, heart disease, stroke, renal disease, Alzheimer's disease and many other illnesses.
 It is accessible at any time during the course of an illness, including while a patient is pursuing curative or aggressive treatment.
+Determining a course of care and access to that care should be discussed with your doctor.

 Who serves on the palliative care team?

-Doctors, nurses, social workers, pharmacists and other specialists work together with the patient's own doctors to provide an extra layer of support.
-The team assists with managing symptoms and providing support for psychosocial problems.
+Doctors, nurses, social workers, spiritual care providers pharmacists and other specialists work together with the patient's own doctors to provide an extra layer of support.
+The team assists with managing symptoms and providing support for psychosocial concerns.

 How does a patient receive palliative care services?

-Patients and their families can request palliative care services at any time during a serious illness.
-In addition, physicians and medical staff at hospitals or other health care facilities will refer a patient or request that hospitalized patients be evaluated for services by the hospital's palliative care team.
+Depending on your personal situation your physician will help you develop the best care plan based on the services available.
+Patients and their families can request palliative care services at any time during a serious illness and discuss options with their physician.
+In addition, physicians and medical staff at hospitals or other health care facilities can refer a patient or request that hospitalized patients be evaluated for services by the hospital's palliative care team.

 What can I expect when receiving palliative care?